Small Communities Cohort Program

 Tree Education + Outreach Program Materials

-The City of Tukwila is located in South King County surrounding the Duwamish/Green River watershed.
-The city is home to approximately 23,000 people with around 46% of the population speaking a language other than English at home.
+The City of Tukwila, located in south King County, is home to approximately 23,000 people with around 46% of the population speaking a language other than English at home.
+The City offers valuable industrial, transportation, and commercial services benefiting the Puget Sound region at the cost of increased pollution and impervious surfaces.
+Key climate concerns include riparian flooding, extreme heat, and poor air quality during wildfires.

 The Small Community Cohort Program Project